 Method Rate

-Building Declining balance 5%
+Declining balance 5%

-Furniture and equipment Declining balance 20%
+Declining balance 20%

-Paying Declining balance 10%
+Declining balance 10%

-Leasehold improvements Straight line 20%
+Straight line 20%

-Mount Albert Road, Selby Cresc ent equal to pri ncipal
+incipal

-and April Gardens residences payments on mor tgages
+payments on mor tgages

-Vehicles Declining balance 30%
+Declining balance 30%

+Declining balance Declining balance Declining balance Straight line tent equal to pr payments on mor

 Related Party

 The financial position and results of operations of an entity administered by the Association's executive committee ("Archway") have not been consolidated in the Association's financial statements.
 Refer to Note 3 for disclosure of Archway's financial information.